 You also want to make sure that you find a SIEM software platform that can limit the number of security alerts you receive.
 If you’re inundated with alerts your team is going to be unable to address security concerns in a timely manner.
 Without fining tuning alerts you’re going to be subjected to sifting through masses of events from firewalls to intrusion logs.

 An extensive SIEM system is no good if you have a poor dashboard behind it.
 Having a dashboard with a simple user interface makes it much easier to identify threats.
 In practice, you’re looking for a dashboard with visualization.
 Straight away this allows your analyst to spot if any anomalies are occurring on the display.
 Ideally, you want a SIEM system that can be configured to show specific event data.

-When it comes to purchasing a SIEM solution, the market has an abundance of choice.
+When it comes to purchasing a SIEM solution, or security tools in general, the market has an abundance of choice.
 From larger companies like IBM, Intel and HE, to SolarWinds and Manage Engine, there is a solution for almost every size and style of company.
-There are even free open source options, although open source projects usually have very low development budget, which means these options are probably not the best.
+There are even free open source options, although open-source projects usually have meager development budgets, which means these options are probably not the best.

 Before choosing a SIEM tool, it’s important to evaluate your goals.
 For example, if you’re looking for a SIEM tool to meet regulatory requirements, generating reports will be one of your foremost priorities.

 On the other hand, if you want to use a SIEM system to stay protected against emerging attacks, you need one with high functioning normalization and extensive user-defined notification facilities.
 Below we take a look at some of the best SIEM tools on the market.